testmycode/tmc-netbeans/README.markdown

 ## Credits ##

-Current maintainers of the project are
+The project is maintained by the [Agile Education research group](https://www.cs.helsinki.fi/en/rage/).

+The project used to be maintained by:
 - Martin Pärtel ([mpartel](https://github.com/mpartel))
 - Jarmo Isotalo ([jamox](https://github.com/jamox))